Georgia Attorney General Olens leads EPIC conference on human trafficking

 Panel experts include:

-The conference is open to the public, but registration is required.
+The conference is open to the public, but.
 Registration is open through Sept.
 17, and admission is free.
 Attendance will be capped at 250 registrants.